Get a free, no obligation personal loan quote with rates as low as 9.99%

 Price-To-Earnings (P/E) Ratio

-P/E ratios show what investors are willing to pay for every $1 of a company’s earnings.
-There are two ways to assess this.
 To calculate a company’s “trailing” P/E ratio, divide its stock price by its EPS (typically from the past 12 months).
 To calculate its“forward” P/E ratio, divide its stock price by its forecasted earnings according to Wall Street.

 How To Calculate The P/E Ratio

-• Formula: Stock Price ÷ Earnings Per Share
+Stock Price ÷ Earnings Per Share

-• $50 ÷ 4 = 12.5 (investors agree to pay $12.5 per $1 of the company’s earnings)
+In this case, investors agree to pay $12.50 per $1 of the company’s earnings.

-Most Wall Street analysts use a P/E ratio of 15 – 20 to evaluate a stock’s desirability.
-A P/E ratio above 20 is pricey and a ratio under 15 is cheap.
-A high P/E ratio often means the company is experiencing a boom in value, making their stock desirable.
+A high P/E ratio often means the company is experiencing a boom in value, making its stock desirable.
 That said, EPS ratios aren’t completely accurate and analysts may only offer short-term forecasts.

 Price-To-Book (P/B) Ratio

 A company’s book value can include real estate and other sellable assets, like stocks and bonds (intangible assets are excluded).
-P/B ratios under 1 are usually considered undervalued and ratios above 1 are overvalued.
+P/B ratios under 1 are usually considered undervalued, and ratios above 1 are overvalued.
 P/B ratios can vary between industries but, for the most part, you’ll receive a better return from stocks that have lower ratios.

 How To Calculate The P/B Ratio